 The successful implementation of the various elements within the General Plan depends on well thought out Annexation policies.
 To ensure the success of these goals (e.g., provide excellent road service, protect views and the environment, and regulate housing types and standards) a cost-benefit analysis can reveal whether the area is a worthwhile addition to the Town, and if it would aid Hideout in achieving its goals and visions.
 The analysis is used to calculate costs, both direct and indirect and analyze alternative solutions.
-These methods are productive when used in town meetings and can provide sound results.
+These methods are productive when used in town meetings and can provide sound paid to the goals outlined in the Economic Development chapter.

-To generate the revenue necessary to effectively manage Hideout and expand the services that residents are advocating, locations with commercial development can be prioritized as the first areas to be annexed.
-When considering these developments, careful attention should be paid to the goals outlined in the Economic Development chapter.
 These areas should be coordinated with developers so that Hideout can enhance public gathering spaces and community connectivity.
 Such developments should be financially beneficial to the town and provide the wherewithal to improve residents' quality of life.
 By prioritizing annexations that generate revenue, Hideout can be in a better position to enhance its public infrastructure, help provide modes of active and public transportation, further its educational goals, protect wildlife and dark skies, and preserve green spaces and viewsheds.